 Baby’s Brew recommends either washing it with warm water and soap, or wiping it down with a Medela Quick-Clean wipe.

-To wash it, first, make sure the USB port cover is closed.
 Then, you can put dish soap on a wash cloth and wipe down the warmer and throughly wash the silicone insert.
-You can then run the warmer under the water to rinse it.
+Run the warmer under the water to rinse it.

 Do not submerge the warmer in water or put it in the dishwasher.